 - Stir in the white wine and allow it to evaporate and absorb into the rice.
 Add the warm chicken stock one ladle at a time, allowing it to absorb into the rice each time before adding the next ladle.
 Stir frequently to keep the rice from sticking to the bottom of the pan.
 (Pro Tip: A flat-edged wooden spoon works best.
 For the most even stirring, methodically stir in a figure eight motion drawing the spoon down the center of the pan, up around the left edge of the pan, down the center, and up around the right edge).

 - Continue adding stock and stirring until the risotto is almost done, but not quite.
 It will look creamy, but the texture will still be too al dente.
-Now is the time you add the beet puree.
+Add the beet puree, 2 teaspoons of balsamic, and rosemary.
 Keep stirring until the risotto is done – creamy and soft, with a nice al dente chew to it.
 From start to finish, it should take about 30 minutes to cook the risotto.

 - Spread the risotto onto a parchment paper lined baking sheet to cool.